JanHerca/urantiapedia/output/wikijs/en/article/Jean_Claude_Romeuf/Trinite_de_Suprematie.md

 It is not without difficulty, without trials, without disappointments that one can land on the shores of Havona, but at this level faith has triumphed over our temporary discouragements and our doubts.
 Cooperation with the Adjuster was the price we had to pay for evolutionary survival.
 We have been able to take into account the command of the Universal Father which was: "Be perfect as I am perfect.
 We arrive on Havona with perfection of purpose, our faith and our sincerity can no longer be doubted because we have sometimes shown indomitable courage in the face of difficulties and we have even been enthusiastic about our apparent defeats!
 We must now earn our passport to Paradise: _the ability to understand!_ It is then that the secondary supernaphim will be indispensable to us in this task.

 On Havona, time is of little importance, but how much will it take us to pass from circuit to circuit?
-We can have a little idea when we know that the Pilgrim Helpers organize their work on the outer circuit into three major divisions, each comprising 5,880,000 classifications: a lot to do! ([UB 26:5.2](/en/The_Urantia_Book/26#p5_2)) However, this is only a sketch of the understanding of the Trinity of Supremacy, the spiritual understanding of the Father-Son association and the intellectual recognition of the Infinite Spirit.
+We can have a little idea when we know that the Pilgrim Helpers organize their work on the outer circuit into three major divisions, each comprising 5,880,000 classifications: a lot to do! (<a id="a63_293"></a>[UB 26:5.2](/en/The_Urantia_Book/26#p5_2)) However, this is only a sketch of the understanding of the Trinity of Supremacy, the spiritual understanding of the Father-Son association and the intellectual recognition of the Infinite Spirit.
 It is here that we are able to recognize and clearly understand Master Spirit number seven.

 When they judge that our work is finished, that we have been brilliant students, that we are _spiritual graduates_, the Pilgrim Helpers make us disembark on the pilot world of the sixth circuit to meet the Guides of Supremacy.
 The Helpers who are very helpful and friendly, stay a little time with us, the time for us to get used to it, but I was told that they do not stay with us on the sixth circle, no more than a million years.